IlmaJaganjac/sustainableSE_9/README.md

 ## Introduction

+In today’s digital landscape, search engines are an indispensable part of our everyday lives—but their energy consumption is a hidden cost with significant environmental implications.
+While much of the discussion around energy usage focuses on massive data centers and server farms, this blog post shifts the spotlight to the user’s perspective.
+Every time you type a query, your device—be it a laptop, smartphone, or tablet—engages in a series of energy-intensive processes that remain largely invisible.
+Our goal is to quantify and understand the energy consumed on your device with each search query.

-In today’s digital landscape, search engines are an indispensable part of our everyday lives—but their energy consumption is a hidden cost that has significant environmental implications.
-This blog post explores the energy efficiency of various search engines during common search activities.
-We compare mainstream options like Google, Bing, and DuckDuckGo with sustainability-oriented alternatives such as Ecosia, which not only promises eco-friendly practices (like tree planting) but might also deliver lower power usage.
+This exploration delves into the energy efficiency of various search engines during everyday search activities.
+We compare mainstream options like Google, Bing, and DuckDuckGo with sustainability-oriented alternatives such as Ecosia, which champions eco-friendly practices like tree planting.
+Importantly, our measurements focus solely on the energy cost experienced by the user when initiating a search query—capturing the power draw, CPU load, and network activity that occur from the moment the query is entered until the results are rendered on your screen.

-Our research is driven by the question: How does energy consumption vary across different search engines and settings during common search activities?
-We hypothesize that search engines designed with sustainability in mind will consume less energy than their conventional counterparts.
-Moreover, we investigate whether interface settings—such as dark mode versus light mode, regular versus private browsing, and the use of autocomplete—can further optimize energy usage.
+Driven by the question, How does energy consumption vary across different search engines from the user's perspective?, we hypothesize that search engines optimized for sustainability may offer lower energy usage on end-user devices compared to conventional platforms.
+This is not about tweaking browser settings or interface themes; instead, it is about measuring the real-world impact of a single queryo or a number of them (until the user extract the required information from them) on the energy footprint of your device.

-By employing a rigorous experimental setup using controlled devices and precise energy measurement tools, this study aims to provide actionable insights into reducing the digital carbon footprint.
-Join us as we delve into our methodology, examine the results, and discuss the broader implications for greener software practices.
+By employing a rigorous experimental setup with controlled devices and precise energy measurement tools, this study offers actionable insights into reducing the digital carbon footprint at the individual level.
+Join us as we unpack our methodology, reveal our findings, and discuss what these results mean for greener software practices and sustainable digital habits.

 ---
 ## Methodology